 Amended plans were received which showed the proposed sewage treatment plant included within the red line.
-The Drainage Engineer has commented that the drainage field can be provided in compliance with building regs, but only within the front garden of No. 31.
-Accordingly, a Grampian style condition for the provision of the drainage field within the front garden of the existing property, is secured by way of condition (Condition 7).
+The Drainage Engineer has commented that the drainage field can be provided in compliance with building regs within the front garden of No. 31.